New contribution regime for the discontinuity allowance for entertainment workers

 self-employed workers, including those with coordinated and continuous collaboration relationships insured with the entertainment workers' pension fund;

-those engaged in musical activities (with CSC 7.07.11);
+of those engaged in musical activities (with CSC 7.07.11);

-Therefore, starting from January 1, 2024, for the purpose of financing the new IDIS measure, the payment of a contribution by the employer or client is required at a rate equal to 1 percent of the contributory base and which flows into the temporary benefits management for employed workers, as well as a solidarity contribution from workers registered with the Entertainment Workers' Pension Fund, equal to 0.50 percent of the salary or compensation exceeding the contribution ceiling provided for members of the Entertainment Workers' Pension Fund and established annually pursuant toArticle 2, paragraph 18, of Law No. 335 of August 8, 1995 (for 2024 equal to Euro 119,650.00).
+Therefore, starting January 1, 2024, for the purposes of financing the new IDIS measure, a contribution will be paid by the employer or client at a rate of 1 percent of the taxable contribution and which will be allocated to the management of temporary benefits for employees, as well as a solidarity contribution solidarity contribution payable by workers enrolled in the Pension Fund for Entertainment Workers, equal to 0.50 percent of the remuneration or compensation exceeding the contribution ceiling set for members of the Pension Fund for Entertainment Workers and established annually pursuant toArticle 2, paragraph 18, of Law No. 335 of August 8, 1995 (for 2024 equal to €119,650.00).